 They are Economically Viable

-As I just mentioned a little bit ago, history majors walk away with a set of skills that are always in demand.
-Your ability to analyze, research, write and communicate effectively will put you in a position to land great jobs in numerous industries.
+As I just mentioned a little bit ago, history majors walk away with a set of skills that are super useful and are always in demand.
+History students have the ability to analyze, research, write and communicate effectively and these skills always put you in a position to land great jobs in numerous industries.

 Perfect for Changing Careers

-Have you hit a dead end in your career?
+Have you hit a dead-end in your career?
 Are you not as interested in what you do for a living?
-Do you want or need to start earning more for your family?
-Because a history degree can lead to a wide range of career paths in numerous industries, it is beneficial to those adults looking to make a career change.
+Do you want or need to start earning more for your family while still doing something that is interesting?
+Because a history degree can lead to a wide range of career paths in numerous industries which makes it great for those adults looking to make a career change.

 Flexible and Affordable

-You’ll notice that I’ve focused on those history degrees that can be earned online specifically because they allow busy working adults the opportunity to make a positive change in their lives.
-Online degrees are far more affordable than a traditional college degree and allow you to study when it’s most convenient for YOU!
+You’ll notice that I’ve focused on those history degrees that can be earned online specifically because they allow busy working adults the opportunity to make a positive change in their lives without putting themselves at any kind of financial risk.
+Online degrees are far more affordable than a traditional college degree and allow you to study when it’s most convenient for YOU.
+You manage how you study!

 Now that you know why I chose the online history degrees I did, let’s dive in:

-Become a scholar of the past by studying a broad curriculum that prepares graduates to work in government, museums, and schools.
+Become a scholar of the past by studying a broad curriculum that prepares graduates to work in government, museums, and schools – all three places great for intellectual stimulation.
 Students will learn to analyze contemporary social, political, and economic issues.
 Programs typically include fascinating courses such as:

 - World civilizations